5r1kanth/GDPFall24-Group05/README.md

   6. **Build the Website**: Use tools to display the video player and manage user access.
   7. **Test and Monitor**: Ensure everything works well and keep track of performance.

+## How to achieve CDN Integration for Video Streaming
+  1. **Select a CDN Provider**: Choose a CDN like CloudFront or Cloudflare for efficient video delivery from servers near users.
+  2. **Set Up Video Storage**: Store videos in services like Amazon S3 and configure access permissions for CDN integration.
+  3. **Configure the CDN**: Point the CDN to your video storage, enable HTTPS, and optimize caching settings for better performance.
+  4. **Update URLs**: Replace direct storage links with CDN-generated URLs for video content delivery in the app.
+  5. **Enhance Security**: Use **Signed URLs** or **Token-based authentication** to prevent unauthorized access to video content.
+  6. **Monitor Performance**: Use CDN analytics to track traffic, bandwidth usage, and optimize content delivery.